Nagaland Wrestling Association

-The Nagaland Wrestling Association is a non-governmental sports organisation based in Kohima, Nagaland, India.
+The Nagaland Wrestling Association (NWA) is a non-governmental sports organisation based in Kohima, Nagaland, India.
 Founded in 1971, it is the apex body responsible for organising the Naga Wrestling Championship, the biggest sport event in Nagaland and the Naga Open Wrestling Championship.

 There are 3 affiliated members of the NWA—the Angami Wrestling Association, the Chakhesang Wrestling Association and the Zeliang Wrestling Association.
-The current president of the Nagaland Wrestling Association is Hiabe Zeliang.
+The current president of the Nagaland Wrestling Association is Vivolie Kezo.